Error Reference

 Description: Parameter type mismatch

 Cause: Argument passed to function does not match declared parameter type.
+Also raised when a piped value does not match the declared anonymous parameter type in an anonymous typed closure (|type|{ body }).

 Resolution: Pass value of correct type, or convert the value before passing.
 Check function signature for expected types.